slooops/slooops/README.md

   20+ custom components.
 Cards.
 Dropdowns.
 Modals.
 Tables.
 Can tell the difference between a good tooltip and a war crime.

 - ⚙️ Internal Dashboards @ Cisco
-  Built Angular dashboards that connect to secure Oracle DBs, upgraded the app several Angular version numbers, run regression models, and don’t crash (usually).
+  Built Angular dashboards that connect to secure Oracle DBs, upgraded the app several Angular version numbers, run regression models, that don’t crash (usually).

 - ✨ UI Redesign
   Replaced an ancient UI with something that doesn’t make your eyes bleed.
 Bonus: removed security vulnerabilities along the way.